-It works with business and technical interfacing teams to develop SharePoint solutions for data issues.
+Building Governance is through defining working practices and policies; done through working with business and technical interfacing teams, who develop SharePoint solutions that solve information challenges.
 And you do all of this through a Governance Committee made up of decision makers across the business.
 These people work with their teams to conduct research, analysis, and implementation of SharePoint.

 SharePoint governance planning adds legitimacy to a SharePoint implementation.
 Defined governance rules, roles, and responsibilities in the Plan phase ensure the business is provided with the resources to make the SharePoint implementation a success.
 A SharePoint governance plan describes the business-critical nature of the SharePoint implementation and provides the evidence for requesting the necessary people and money investments.